simeononsecurity/simeononsecurity.ch/content/articles/building-a-human-firewall_-training-employees-in-cybersecurity/index.en.md

 ### Creating Engaging and Interactive Training Materials

 Creating engaging and interactive training materials is crucial for effective cybersecurity training.
 By using **visual aids** such as **infographics** and **videos**, employees can better understand complex concepts and retain information more effectively.
-Additionally, incorporating **real-life examples** and **case studies** can help employees relate to the material and see the relevance of cybersecurity in their daily work.
+Also, incorporating **real-life examples** and **case studies** can help employees relate to the material and see the relevance of cybersecurity in their daily work.

 To further enhance engagement, interactive elements such as **quizzes** and **scenarios** can be included in the training materials.
 These interactive components allow employees to actively participate in the learning process and apply their knowledge to practical situations.
 On top of that, incorporating **gamification** elements, such as leaderboards and rewards, can create a sense of competition and motivation among employees.